Bernie Sanders' parents were Holocaust survivors.

-Origins: On 29 August 2015, a Tumblr user re-blogged a “note” about Adolf Hitler and World War II (originally shared by another user), appendeding a claim about the parents of former Vermont senator (and Democratic presidential candidate) Bernie Sanders’ parents being Holocaust survivors:
+On 29 August 2015, a Tumblr user re-blogged a “note” about Adolf Hitler and World War II (originally shared by another user), in the process appending to it a claim about the parents of Vermont senator (and Democratic presidential candidate) Bernie Sanders’ parents being Holocaust survivors:

 “A guy named Adolf Hitler won an election in 1932.

 He won an election, and 50 million people died as a result of that election in World War II, including 6 million Jews.

 So what I learned as a little kid is that politics is, in fact, very important.”

 Bernie Sanders’ parents are Holocaust survivors by the way.

 That note gave rise to a spate of social media posts asserting that Sanders’ parents were themselves Holocaust survivors:

 Bernie Sanders’ parents are Holocaust survivors by the way. #BernieSandersForPresident2016

 — thalia (@ThaliaMariie) August 30, 2015

 The original posts (which between them accumulated a quarter of a million comments) linked to an 11 June 2015 Christian Science Monitor article that focused on a then-current online rumor claiming that Sanders maintained dual U.S.-Israeli citizenship.
 In that article, Sanders mentioned that his father had immigrated to the U.S. from Poland, but he did not describe his parents as Holocaust survivors: